felipegfrocha27/defect-detection-in-pcb-on-federated-learning/README.md

 Refer to `requirements.txt` for a comprehensive list of dependencies required by the project.

 ## Author Information
-- Author: Felipe G. Frocha
+- Author: Felipe G. F. Rocha
 - Date: 2026-02-09
 - GitHub: [felipegfrocha27](https://github.com/felipegfrocha27)